Can a brick 'fly' (glide)?

 In the previous example, a macro-scale "attached" fluid is present only at the bottom.
 Already from the first second (probably about 2 degrees in AoA) the fluid in the upper part is partially detached, including diffused vorticity as a gray cloud!
 Thus, from this perspective, all objects immersed in a fluid generate a cloud with different scales of vorticity in the surrounding area (which can become turbulent under certain conditions; this happens even in a flat plate without any incidence!)
 This is precisely the approach taken in [1], a velocity-vorticity*** method based on a circulation detached from the entire surface, which is capable of capturing not only lift but also drag 'forces' and pitching moment with outstanding precision for simplified geometries.
 Finally, its extension to three-dimensional thick bodies should lead to the knowledge of the real cause of hydro/aerodynamic force generation: the velocity field induced by the full cloud evolution of detached vorticity, a brute force approach that allows to understand a crude phenomenon.****

 Among all the known theories that try to explain the lift generation mechanism, the circulation/vorticity approach seems to be the only one with a solid mathematical foundation, based on a well-established (but partially misinterpreted [2]) Potential Flow Theory, which, compared to Bernoulli's (a subtraction) or Newton's (a change of sign) approaches, seems extremely complicated or too abstract to understand.
 Perhaps that is why it has not yet been the most popular explanation with the public.
-However, this does not mean that the work of historical scientists such as Lanchester, Prandtl, Helmholtz, Kelvin, Kutta, Zhukovski, Falkner, Weissinger, Batchelor, Chorin, Belotserkovski, Lewis, Katz, Cottet, Leonard, Winckelmans, Kamemoto or Gharakhani and more recent researchers with notable contributions to the field of theoretical hydrodynamics, potential and vortex methods must be forgotten simply because some minds want to understand complex phenomena through simple "physical" explanations (or simplified models riddled with assumptions); that is why mathematics was developed: to explain physics in a formal and sufficient way; mathematics are also crude.
+However, this does not mean that the work of historical scientists such as Lanchester, Prandtl, Helmholtz, Kelvin, Kutta, Zhukovski, Falkner, Weissinger, Batchelor, Chorin, Belotserkovski, Lewis, Katz, Cottet, Leonard, Winckelmans, Kamemoto or Gharakhani and more recent researchers with notable contributions to the field of theoretical hydrodynamics, potential and vortex methods must be forgotten simply because some minds want to understand complex phenomena through simple "physical" explanations (or simplified models riddled with assumptions); that is why mathematics was developed: to explain physics formally and sufficiently; mathematics are also crude.

 Something to think about: Are the lift and drag really forces?
 Are not they just the components of the resultant?
 So does it make sense to try to explain how only one of them is produced, assuming that both are independent?